bnb-chain/token-bind-tool/README.md

    --to 0xde9Aa1d632b48d881B50528FC524C88474Ec8809 --amount 100000000:BNB
    ```

-   2.2 You can also transfer BNB from other BNB Smart Chain account with [Metamask](https://docs.binance.org/smart-chain/wallet/metamask.html).
+   2.2 You can also transfer BNB from another BNB Smart Chain account with [Metamask](https://docs.binance.org/smart-chain/wallet/metamask.html).

 ## Bind BEP2 token with BEP20 token

 ### Case 1

-Suppose you have already issued a BEP2 token, and you want to deploy a BEP20 token and bind it with existing BEP2 token:
+Suppose you have already issued a BEP2 token, and you want to deploy a BEP20 token and bind it with the existing BEP2 token:

-1. Import bep2 token owner key(Send bind transaction on BNB Chain):
+1. Import bep2 token owner key (Send bind transaction on BNB Chain):

     1.1 From ledger: connect ledger to your computer and open BNB Chain App
     ```shell script